waf/replay-csharp/README.md

 - Reference assemblies by `#r path/to/my.dll`
 - Reference nuget packages by `#nuget MyPackage`
 - Pretty-print evaluation results
+- Export your REPL session as C# or Markdown
 - Detect incomplete expressions (e.g. `if (condition) {`), and insert a "soft newline" rather than evaluating the incomplete expression.

 ## Running